neovim/neovim/runtime/indent/README.txt

 inspiration.

-If you make a new indent file which would be useful for others, please send it to Bram@vim.org.
+If you make a new indent file which would be useful for others, please send it to the vim-dev mailing list <vim-dev@vim.org>.
 Include instructions for detecting the file type for this language, by file name extension or by checking a few lines in the file.
 And please stick to the rules below.

 If you have remarks about an existing file, send them to the maintainer of that file.
 Only when you get no response send a message to Bram@vim.org.